Mitteldeutsche Neueste Nachrichten

-Mitteldeutsche Neueste Nachrichten was a German language regional daily newspaper which was based in Leipzig, East Germany.
+Mitteldeutsche Neueste Nachrichten (Central German Latest News) was a German language regional daily newspaper which was based in Leipzig, East Germany.
 The paper existed between July 1952 and 26 February 1990.
 Its subtitle was Tageszeitung für Sachsen und Sachsen-Anhalt, and the publisher was Verlag der Nation.
 Later it was published by a company with the same name.
 It was an organ of the National-Demokratische Partei Deutschlands.
 The paper had editions for Halle and Magdeburg.

 One of the editors was Johannes Caspar.
 The last editor was Rainer Duclaud.